 - Place a finger with light pressure between the bridge of the nose and eye to stop the drops running into the nasal cavity

-- Ask child to close eye and place one drop in without the dropper touching the eye
+- Ask your child to close their eye and place one drop in the corner of their eye, alongside their nose, without the dropper touching the eye

-- Child can now open eyes and drops will roll in
+- Child can now open eyes and drops will roll in.
+Blinking a few times will help.

 - Have a cuddle

-Note: you should not share drops between children
+Note: you should not share eye drops between children.

 - Had the same problem with my 3 year old.
-Buy the chlormycetin ointment instead.
-You dont need a prescription.
-Great tip from a doctor was put the ointment on while they are sleeping and it works so much better because it soaks in and they dont wipe it off!
+Buy the chloromycetin eye ointment instead.
+You do not need a prescription.
+Great tip from a doctor was put the ointment on while they are sleeping and it works so much better because it soaks in and they don’t wipe it off!
 No battling with drops then.
 Tracy

 - No tips for the drops, unfortunately.
 Ask your doctor/pharmacist if you can swap for the ointment instead.
 Much easier!
 Mark

-Put them in when they are asleep or eyes closed
+Put the eye drops in when your child is asleep or their eyes are closed

 - I always did eye drops when my daughter is asleep.
 Jackie